jvanlint/tacview2db/README.md

   -c, --cleardb Clears the database of any existing data before importing the XML file.
   -v, --verbose Turn on verbose logging for the command line.
   ```

+>Whilst tacview2db is essentially a command line tool it also has a GUI.
+If you do not provide files as parameters to the tacview2db.py command it will launch with a GUI that will help you select files for import.

 ## How It Works
 The TacView XML is basically a list of events.
 An event consists of an action and several objects.
 Each event will have an action and a Primary Object as a minimum.
 Depending on the type of action, the event may also contain a Secondary Object and a Parent Object.